smar377/kubernetes/cka-with-practice-tests-udemy/scheduling/manual-scheduling-lab/README.md

 $ kubectl get pods -n kube-system
 ```

-### 5. Manually schedule the pod on `node01`.
-Delete and recreate the POD if necessary.
+### 5. Manually schedule the Pod on `node01`.
+Delete and recreate the Pod if necessary.

 ```bash
 # Delete the pod